Merry Christmas and

 There’s a pleasure in the writing that only authors know.

 Imagine never fitting into any of the boxes that life expects you to fit into.
-Applying for work, justifying school history, qualifications, etc.
+Applying for work, justifying school history and qualifications etc.

 In his inimitable, uncomplicated and no-nonsense way, Pablo shows us how he faced these challenges, bringing his own brand of humour with him as he recounts his stories.

-This book, as the title suggests, is about love: the pain of it, the joy of it, the lack of it, the search for it, and how love refracts through the prism of a life and is reflected through the telescope of memories.
+This book, as the title suggests, is about love: the pain of it, the joy of it, the lack of it, the search for it, and how love refracts through the prism of a life. - Lesley Ingram.